SnowLeopard-AI/discord_datasets/imdb/README.md

 The raw data, and more information about the dataset, can be found at [developer.imdb.com/non-commercial-datasets/](https://developer.imdb.com/non-commercial-datasets/).

 This data is served through a Snow-Leopard-managed PosgreSQL database.
-For convenience, we have included the first 100 rows of each dataset in [data_tops](https://github.com/SnowLeopard-AI/discord_datasets/tree/main/imdb/data_tops)
+For convenience, we have included the first 100 rows of each table of the dataset in [data_tops](https://github.com/SnowLeopard-AI/discord_datasets/tree/main/imdb/data_tops).

 ## Dataset Overview